 Mō tēnei tūranga mahi | About this role

 - Permanent 0.5 FTE - 20 hours per week

 - Career development opportunities

 - No long commute, no traffic jams, free onsite parking

 About the team

-To be eligible for consideration you must be a Registered Clinical Psychologist with the NZ Psychologist's Board, hold a current practising certificate and NZ driver's licence.
+To be considered for this role you must be a Registered Clinical Psychologist with the NZ Psychologist's Board, hold a current practising certificate and NZ drivers licence to apply for this role.

 Due to the fast paced nature of the DHB, our vacancy close dates may be subject to change.
 Don't delay, make sure you apply as soon as possible.

 For further information please contact Caroline, Recruitment Advisor - Mental Health, Addiction and Intellectual Disability Directorate (MHAID), Phone (03) 214 5769 or Email: firstname.lastname@example.org

 If so, please apply for this role via our internal careers site, found here: Pulse - Applications - Corporate - Success Factors